-The Seven Pillars of the Unicist Evolutionary Approach to Businesses
+The Eight Pillars of the Unicist Evolutionary Approach to Businesses

 The Unicist Evolutionary Approach is based on 8 pillars that provide the operational approach to foster growth, profitability and sustainability using the technologies available in the 4th Industrial Revolution.
 They are:

 - The Unified Field Management: to manage the unified field of the concepts of business processes, to define what is possible to be achieved and how to make it happen.

 - Unicist Strategy: to develop maximal and minimum strategies, within the limits of what is possible to be achieved, to grow and ensure results.

 - The Use of Catalysts: to accelerate business processes and ensure the achievement of results in adaptive environments.

 - Double Dialectical Actions: based on unicist double dialectical logic to ensure the functionality and sustainability of adaptive systems and environments.